Hdd87/eloquentJS/content/Chapter1/index.md

----
-title: Values Types and Operators
+# Values Types and Operators
----

 ## bits